Salem, Kentucky

 Salem is a home rule-class city in Livingston County, Kentucky, in the United States.
 Salem is part of the Paducah, KY-IL metropolitan statistical area.
-The population was 752 during the 2010 census, down from 769 in 2000.
-It the second-largest community and largest village in Livingston County, but the census-designated place of Ledbetter has more than two times the population of Salem.
+As of the 2020 census, Salem had a population of 722.
+It is the second-largest community and largest village in Livingston County, but the census-designated place of Ledbetter has more than two times the population of Salem.

 History

 The city is believed to have been settled c.
 1800 by immigrants from Salem, North Carolina, who named their new community after their former home.
 It replaced Centerville as Livingston County's seat in 1809, but it was replaced in turn by Smithland in 1842, after the removal of Crittenden County left it more centrally located.

 Geography

 Salem is located at (37.264694, -88.241221).
 According to the United States Census Bureau, the city has a total area of 0.8 sqmi, all land.